-Kelly Hager, Chair and Associate Professor of English and Women's and Gender Studies
+Pamela Bromberg, Interim Chair and Professor

-Renee Bergland, Professor
+\Renee Bergland, Professor and Hazel Dick Leonard Chair

-Pamela Bromberg, Professor

-Cathryn Mercier, Professor and Director of the Center for the Study of Children's Literature

 Lowry Pei, Professor

-Afaa Michael Weaver, Alumnae Professor
+Afaa Michael Weaver, Alumnae Professor \\Richard Wollman, Professor

-Richard Wollman, Professor

-Sheldon George, Associate Professor
+Sheldon George, Associate Professor and Director of the Graduate Program in English \\Kelly Hager, Associate Professor of English and Women's and Gender Studies

-Suzanne Leonard, Assistant Professor
+Suzanne Leonard, Associate Professor

 Rachel Lacasse, Administrative Assistant

-On sabbatical leave fall 2012
+- \ On sabbatical leave fall 2014 - \\On sabbatical leave spring 2015

-The study of literature as embodied in the English major has a number of goals: to familiarize the student with the work of important writers: to introduce her to the individual and cultural values, ideas, debates, and insights woven into literature; and to sharpen her understanding of the English language.
+The study of literature as embodied in the English major has a number of goals: to familiarize the student with the work of important writers, to introduce her to the individual and cultural values, ideas, debates, and insights woven into literature, and to sharpen her understanding of the English language.
 Repeated practice in thinking, writing, and speaking about literary texts is a way of helping the student discover her own voice, develop her skills of critical analysis, and gain confidence in herself as an independent thinker.
 The student majoring in English learns to read with discernment, an ability that can enrich her for the rest of her life.
 At the same time, she develops pragmatic skills that will serve her well in the world of the professions.
 Simmons English majors have gone on to successful careers in college teaching, law, publishing, journalism, advertising, business, government service, high technology, and secondary education.